kordy0-0/ai-dataset-generator/README.md

   "messages": [
     {
       "role": "user",
-      "content": "We have a donor with a history of melanoma excised 4 years 11 months ago.
-All other criteria are met.
-What's the eligibility decision per MD-002?"
+      "content": "A contractor wants to use a new chemical cleaning agent in our facility.
+The safety data sheet shows it's flammable with a flash point of 85°F. Our facility policy requires flash points above 100°F. What's the safety assessment?"
     },
     {
       "role": "assistant",
-      "content": "DECISION: REJECT\n\nRATIONALE: Per MD-002 Section 4.3.4, melanoma requires >5 years disease-free, not ≥5 years.
-At 4 years 11 months, this donor does not meet the >5 year requirement..."
+      "content": "DECISION: REJECT\n\nRATIONALE: Per Safety Policy Section 3.2.1, all cleaning chemicals must have flash points >100°F for indoor use.
+At 85°F, this chemical does not meet our minimum safety requirements and poses an unacceptable fire risk in our facility environment..."
     }
   ]
 }